openplayerjs/openplayerjs/README.md

     startVolume,
     // Initial play time of media in seconds (by default, `0`) startTime,
+    // Allow loader to be displayed when loading video (by default, `false`) showLoaderOnInit,
     ads: {
         // Custom path/URL to IMA SDK
         url,